morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Netgear - $100 USD -[AXE3000 USB 3.0 WiFi Adapter -A8000](https://www.netgear.com/home/wifi/adapters/a8000/)

 Important: The Netgear A8000 uses a device ID (VID/PID) that is scheduled to go into Linux kernel 6.4.
-This adapter will not be plug and play on earlier kernels unless the VID/PID is added at a later time.
+This adapter will not be plug and play on earlier kernels.
 There are two methods for users that want the adapters to work with kernels that do not have the VID/PID included yet.

 Method 1: Hotplug automation using udev.